 Try to establish a rapport with your patient:

-- Ask how they are, offer them a seat/glass of water
+- Ask how they are, offer them a seat and a glass of water.

-- Listen and respond to the things they say
+- Listen and respond to the things the patient says.

 Structuring the consultation